hadydotai/raydium-client/README.md

 So, let's do it.

+> although I was hoping I might manage to cheat my way into a happy weekend and
+> see if their APIs are actually open source, alas, they're not.
+Using my brain
+> then.

 - [x] IDL ~= ABI, it seems I need to pack and unpack the bits in correct order - pun intended - luckily someone else did the hard work and put together anchor-go which can take an IDL and generate a Go package for us.
 I can